(03) 9455 0822 After Hours (existing clients only): (03) 9483 7940. Contact Palliative Care Advice on 1800 360 000 for general information

 24-Hour Care Service

 Our expert staff are available every day of the week to provide support over the phone or visit.
-During office hours (Monday – Friday 8:30am-5:00pm) our team is able to provide assistance with any issues, including:
+During office hours (Monday – Friday 8:30 am-5:00 pm) our team can assist with any issues, including:

-• if you have a health-related enquiry or concern;
+• if you have a health-related inquiry or concern;

 • if you are concerned about a family member or friend who is a client of Banksia, or who you think would benefit from our support;